Installation

 # alternative: python3 -m pip install qc-iodata

-2. You can install into your ${HOME} directory, without creating a virtual environment.
+2. You can install IOData into your ${HOME} directory, without creating a virtual environment.

 # Install the stable release in your home directory.

 This is by far the simplest method, ideal to get started, but you have only one home directory.
-If the installation breaks due to some experimentation, it is harder to make a clean start in comparison to the other options.
+If the installation breaks due to some experimentation, it is harder to make a clean start in comparison to the virtual environment, which you can simply delete.

 In case the pip3 executable is not found, pip may be installed in a directory which is not included in your ${PATH} variable.
 This seems to be a common issue on macOS.
 A simple workaround is to replace pip3 by python3 -m pip.